 5. Laughing Is A Form Of Relaxation

 Laughter has been shown to reduce stress hormones like cortisol and adrenaline.
 When these hormones are reduced, your muscles relax and your body naturally starts feeling more fatigued as a result.
 So even if your laughs don’t cause physical exhaustion, they may still lead to mental exhaustion due to the natural relaxation response that occurs when we laugh for extended periods of time.
+Relaxation makes us tired in a good way as it helps us get better quality sleep.

 6. Melatonin Production Increases With Laughter